zew/go-questionnaire/README.md

 * There are global translations as well as
  questionnaire specific multi-language strings.
- Global hyphenizations helps with long words on mobile devices.
+ Global hyphenizations help with long words on mobile devices.

 * Common proof functions prevent duplicate question keys
  or missing translations.